-During the product installation, you can create a Server Certificate object.
+During the product installation, you can elect to create a Server Certificate object.
 You may create other Server Certificate objects after the installation is completed.

-The Server Certificate object contains the public key, private key, certificate, and certificate chain.
+The Server Certificate object contains the keying material (the public key, private key, certificate, and certificate chain) for servers that enables SSL security services for server applications.
 The private key is stored in the Server Certificate object in encrypted form.
 This information is stored in NDS.

 A server can have many Server Certificate objects associated with it.
 Any cryptography-enabled applications running on a particular server that require keying material for their operation can be configured to use any one of the Server Certificate objects configured for that server.
-Multiple applications running on a given server can use the same Server Certificate object; however, a Server Certificate object cannont be used by applications on any other server.
+Multiple applications running on a given server can use the same Server Certificate object; however, a Server Certificate object cannot be used by applications on any other server.

 You can create Server Certificate objects only in the container where the server resides.
-If the Server Certificate object is moved, all Server

-Certificate objects belonging to that server must be moved as well.
+If the Server Certificate object is moved, all Server Certificate objects belonging to that server must be moved as well.
 You should not rename a Server Certificate object.

-Note The key pair stored in the Server Certificate object is referenced by the name you enter when the key pair is created.
+NOTE: The key pair stored in the Server Certificate object is referenced by the name you enter when the key pair is created.
 The key pair name is not the name of the Server Certificate object.
 When configuring cryptography-enabled applications to use key pairs, you reference those keys by their key pair name, and not by the Server Certificate object name.